 The execution of our business strategies also substantially depends on our ability to retain several key members of our management.
 Losing any of these individuals could adversely affect our business.
 The majority of these key individuals are not bound by employment agreements.
 Volatility or lack of positive performance in our stock price may adversely affect our ability to retain key individuals to whom we have provided share-based compensation.
 We have experienced changes in senior management in the past.
-Our long-time Chairman and CEO transitioned to the role of Executive Chairman, and we have a new CEO, both effective as of January 1, 2025.
+Our long-time Chairman and CEO has agreed to transition to the role of Executive Chairman at the end of 2024, and we will have a new CEO.
 Changes in management, including as a result of succession or voluntary or involuntary termination, including as a result of retirement, death or disability, could adversely affect our business and financial results, particularly if we are not able to identify, engage, and retain qualified successors or if our business, customers, or employees do not respond positively to such changes.